vippsas/vipps-partner-api/README.md

 1. All partners should use
    [partner keys](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys).
-   Partner keys lets a partner make API calls on behalf of a merchant, with the same API keys for all the partner's merchant.
+   Partner keys lets a partner make API calls on behalf of a merchant, using the same API keys for all the partner's merchants and sale units.
-   There is no need to use each merchant's API keys, and this eliminates the main reason for using the Signup API.
+   There is no need to use separate API keys for each merchant or sale unit, and this eliminates the main reason for using the Signup API: Key exchange.
 3. Functionality to retrieve data about a partner's merchants ([`GET:/merchants/{orgno}`](https://vippsas.github.io/vipps-merchant-management-api/#/Merchants/getMerchantDetails)) and the merchants' sale units ([`GET:/merchants/{orgno}/saleunits/{msn}`](https://vippsas.github.io/vipps-merchant-management-api/#/Saleunits/getSaleUnitsByMsn)).
    This will eliminate all the manual emails, Slack message and calls to Partnerbestilling just to ask for info.
 2. Functionality to update a sale unit.
-   Changes to a merchant requires BankID login to portal.vipps.no, but a partner should be able to make changes to the sale units connected to the partner: Name, capture type, etc.
+   Changes to a sale unit currently requires BankID login to portal.vipps.no, but a partner should be able to make changes to the sale units connected to the partner: Name, capture type, skip landing page, etc.
 3. Functionality to sign up a new merchant and create a new sale unit.
-   This requires BankID login to portal.vipps.no, as there are regulatory requirements that comlicate making an API for this.
+   This requires BankID login to portal.vipps.no, as there are regulatory requirements that complicate making an API for this.
 Our opinion is that the current signup functionality on portal.vipps.no is simple and "good enough" that this functionality can have a lower priority.

 ----------